motion/orbit/notes/next.md

 ## product

-- onboarding fixes from pleerock

-  - building oracle
+- umed: building oracle
-  - iohook fails silently if accessibility doesn't work
 - perhaps could have an electron shell pre-build and symlink things in
 - that would also give you a single .app to run?
 - open bit on keyboard enter after search
 - improve github peek design
 - improve gdocs card and peek design